kuldeepNimawat/ChatBuddy/README.md

-#Jetpack Compose Based Chat Module
+#ChatBuddy is a Jetpack Compose Based app
-We used to create this module using below features
+We used below features to build this module
 1. MVVM Architecutre
 2. Kotlin
 3. Jetpack Compose